Fatality data collection method ::

 • We review and publish audio dispatch log recordings from Fire and EMS departments who respond to the scene of a fatal dog mauling.

-• Every year, we reach out to multiple sheriffs' departments to gain additional facts and confirmation about fatal dog attack cases.
+• Every year, we reach out to multiple police and sheriffs' departments to gain additional facts and confirmation about fatal dog attack cases.

 • We collect all possible civil lawsuit filings related to fatal dog maulings.

-• We collect all possible criminal charges related to fatal dog attacks and closely follow all cases in the media that reach the trial level.
+• We collect all possible criminal filings related to fatal dog attacks and closely follow all cases in the media that reach the trial level.

-• We collect all possible appellate court rulings, both civil cases and criminal cases, that arise after a fatal dog mauling.
+• We collect all possible state and federal appellate court rulings, both civil cases and criminal cases, that arise after a fatal dog mauling.

 • Finally, we attempt to collect legislative materials that arise from a fatal dog attack, such as a new state law or a city passing a breed-specific ordinance.